Turab Ali: Mohammedan

-In 1961, he was brought to Mohammedan SC Dhaka by Mohammedan's chief scout, Amir Jang Ghaznavi.
-He played for the Dhaka club between 1961 and 1968, during which the club only lost twice.
-He played an important role in winning the First Division with the club in 1961, 1963, 1965, and 1966.
+In 1965, Turab was recruited by Mohammedan Sporting of Dhaka, by Mohammedan's chief scout, Amir Jang Ghaznavi.
+During his stay in the Dhaka League, he also represented Dacca Division at the National Football Championship in the 1966 edition.
+Turab appeared for the club between 1965 and 1968.
+He played a key role in winning the First Division League with the club in 1965 and 1966.